php-fig/fig-standards/proposed/phpdoc.md

 will contain a series of recommendations on a per-tag name basis, but projects are free to choose their own tag specializations if applicable.

+*Important*: Tools using the PHPDoc Standard MAY interpret tag specializations that are registered with/understood by that application and apply custom behaviour, but are only expected to implement the preceding tag name as defined in this standard.

 For example:

 > `@see:unit-test \Mapping\EntityTest::testGetId`
 >
 > The above tag consists of a name ('see') and tag specialization ('unit-test'),
 > and thus defines a relation to the unit test for the proceeding method.

-> *Important*: Tools using the PHPDoc Standard MAY interpret tag specializations
-> that are registered with that application and apply custom behaviour, but are
-> only expected to implement the preceding tag name.

 #### 5.3.3.
 Tag Signature